-Shear stud height in a steel girder or stirrup projection in a concrete girder shall extend a minimum of 25 mm above the bottom mat of bars.
+Shear stud height in a steel girder shall project into the deck slab above the bottom transverse bars as required by the codeer stirrup.
+Stirrup projection in a concrete girder shall extend to develop the strength of the bar across the interface between the top of the girder and the cast-in-place slab, unless a reduced strength of the bar is assumed in the calculation of interface shear.
+Nevertheless, the stirrups shall project a minimum of 25 mm above the bottom mat of bars.
 Haunches shall not be reinforced unless the haunch depth above the flange exceeds 100 mm.
 Stirrup projections and shear stud height shall be designed as necessary to avoid additional flange reinforcement except when stirrup projections or shear stud length exceeds 300 mm, in which case haunches shall be reinforced to extend the bottom mat of reinforcing steel downwards into the haunch.

 Typically, steel girders are fabricated to follow the roadway profile through built-in camber and a uniform haunch thickness is achieved along the girder length and in transverse direction, whereas concrete girders require a variable haunch to make up the difference between the highway profile and the deformed shape of the girder prior to casting the deck.
 Nevertheless, the actual haunch on site could vary from estimated haunch which may affect the stirrup projection in the deck.
-When stirrup projection turns out be less than 25 mm above the bottom mat of deck reinforcement, the haunch is required to be reinforced with transverse bars, usually in this shape () to interlock with the girder stirrups or studs.
+When stirrup projection turns out be less than

+25 mm above the bottom mat of deck reinforcementrequired by design, the haunch is required to be reinforced with transverse bars, usually in this shape with standard hooks, to interlock with the girder stirrups or studs.
 Where stirrup projections or shear studs are too long and impede cover to the top of deck, consideration can be given to bending them to achieve the cover.